 Taking Baby to a big event as an infant was probably no sweat.
 Babies can sleep through most noise, often aren’t on a set schedule, and you don’t have to worry about them bolting off into the crowd the moment you look away.

 Events with a toddler are a different ballgame.
-If Baby is your only child, it’s a bit easier to work big events in your favor, as you can determine whether the timing works with his schedule.
-However, if Baby has older siblings, he may find themselves along for the ride – even if the event starts early, or late, or falls right smack in the middle of naptime.
+If Baby is your only child, it’s a bit easier to work big events in your favor, as you can determine whether the timing works with their schedule.
+However, if Baby has older siblings, they may find themself along for the ride – even if the event starts early, or late, or falls right smack in the middle of naptime.

 Big events have the potential to be difficult, but that doesn’t mean they have to be stressful.
 Whether it’s a sporting event, carnival, or musical show, there are many ways to keep Baby happy while your whole family enjoys the day.

-- Bring distractions: Ideally, you’ll be able to engage Baby in the event enough that he is interested and happy to be there.
-If you’re heading to a game or a show, try to select seating where Baby will be able to see the action, which should help to better keep his attention.
-Chances are, though, that he will lose interest at some point, so it’s a good idea to bring along a few distractions.
+- Bring distractions: Ideally, you’ll be able to engage Baby in the event enough that they are interested and happy to be there.
+If you’re heading to a game or a show, try to select seating where Baby will be able to see the action, which should help to better keep their attention.
+Chances are, though, that they will lose interest at some point, so it’s a good idea to bring along a few distractions.
 Pack some favorite toys and books to have on-hand in case Baby gets fussy.

 - Keep calm: Despite your best timing and distracting efforts, it’s probable that at some point Baby will, in fact, throw a temper tantrum at a public event.
 When this does occur, try to keep your cool as best as possible.
 This is, of course, easier said than done, but remember that almost everybody has had a similar experience with a screaming, struggling toddler, and nobody is blaming you.